 Click the “PAY” button to submit your payment.

-If everything goes well, you will have successfully paid your PhilHealth contribution using GCash.
-You will receive an email from MYEG Philippines informing you of the successful payment.
+If everything goes well, you will receive an email from MYEG Philippines informing you of the successful payment.
 You will also receive a text message from GCash.

 Click “BACK TO MERCHANT” to go back to the MYEG Philippines page.

 Congratulations!
 You have successfully paid your PhilHealth contribution using GCash.
 You can check if your payment has been posted by logging in to the PhilHealth member portal and clicking “Premium Contribution.”